Updated May 2022

 It really is that simple!

-If you want to plot your own route, it will take a little more time and patience and you may have to figure out which platform works best for you.
+If you want to plot your own route, it will take a little more time and patience, and you may have to figure out which platform works best for you.

 My biggest tip for beginners venturing into motorcycle touring is to plan for time rather than miles.
 The worst thing you can do is set yourself up for weeks of clock watching because you’ve given yourself too many miles to cover.

 It’s also worth considering the ‘type’ of tourer you might be.
-Are you content on going from one hotel to the other and never really settling?
+Are you content with going from one hotel to the other and never really settling?
 Or would you rather spend a few days in one location/hotel and explore it properly?